|

 Our work will increasingly integrate them dynamically in connected reading of original texts.
 The

-insight you develop working between Latin and English will make it easier to open up every
+insight you develop working between Latin and English will show you how to open up every

 language you use.
 And as we begin to engage with Latin texts as literature and as vehicles of